gxjansen/spryker-for-developers/README.md

 > The ability to customize a decent amount of the codebases's functionality without overwriting it will probably be my favorite aspect of Spryker once it comes time to upgrade major versions.
 For the day-to-day side of things, the built-in code style, functionality, and structure tests are helpful in maintaining the current standards when adding new code.
 The built-in code generators are also a significant help, speeding up the overall pace of development.
 Spryker's technical support reps are also competent and responsive.

+> The customizability and flexibility of the Spryker system (as well as the wealth of additional add-ons) meant that it was easy to pair Spryker with our current systems.

 ---------

 ## Next steps